Curtis Stone: Early life

-Stone was born in Melbourne, Victoria.
+Stone was born in Melbourne and grew up in the suburb of East Keilor.
 Stone began cooking with his paternal grandmother, Maude, at the age of four.
-His father, Bryan Stone, is an accountant, and his mother, Lorraine, is a florist; they separated when Stone was 2 years old.
-Stone attended an all-boys high school where he took home economics class and then went on to a commercial cookery apprenticeship at a vocational school.
+His father, Bryan Stone, is an accountant, and his mother, Lorraine, is a florist; they separated when Stone was two years old.
+Stone attended Penleigh and Essendon Grammar School where he took home economics class and then went on to a commercial cookery apprenticeship at a vocational school.

 Career

-Stone studied for a Bachelor of Business before deciding to pursue a career as a chef.
+Stone studied for a Bachelor of Business at Victoria University before dropping out and deciding to pursue a career as a chef.
 He worked in Australian restaurants before leaving to work in London, where he debuted his cooking career at age 18 at the Savoy Hotel.
-Upon completing his qualifications as a chef, Stone began cooking under Marco Pierre White at the Café Royal and Mirabelle, and went on to become head chef at White's Quo Vadis.
+Upon completing his qualifications as a chef at Box Hill TAFE, Stone began cooking under Marco Pierre White at the Café Royal and Mirabelle, and went on to become head chef at White's Quo Vadis.

 Television

 Stone returned briefly to Australia to make the travelling cooking show Surfing the Menu (on ABC) with another chef, Ben O'Donoghue.

 Stone has appeared on a number of cooking programmes in the UK, including Dinner in a Box, Good Food Live and Saturday Kitchen.
 He also hosted the first season of My Restaurant Rules in Australia.
 Beginning in May 2006, Stone hosted Take Home Chef on TLC in the United States, which went on to become an international hit for TLC.

 On American television Stone appears regularly on NBC's Today.
 His second appearance in 2007 featured him visiting the home of host Meredith Vieira to teach her how to cook, as her children had complained that she did not know how.
 On 14 January 2011, Stone co-hosted the fourth hour of Today with Hoda Kotb.
 He has also appeared on Martha Stewart's show Martha, Access Hollywood, Lopez Tonight, The Nate Berkus Show, The Talk, The Chew, and Rachael Ray.
 On 7 June 2011, Curtis was a guest on Conan, where he taught Conan O'Brien how to prepare the perfect date night meal.

-Stone has appeared on Food Network's Iron Chef America in the episode "Battle Skipjack Tuna," where he lost to Iron Chef Bobby Flay.
+Stone has appeared on Food Network's Iron Chef America in the episode "Battle Skipjack Tuna", where he lost to Iron Chef Bobby Flay.

 Stone has also appeared on several episodes of The Biggest Loser.

 Stone was a candidate on The Celebrity Apprentice 3, which premiered in March 2010 and was the third installment to the celebrity version of The Apprentice.
 The show premiered on 14 March 2010, and Stone was fired on 16 May 2010, placing fourth out of 14 contestants.
 On the same day (16 May 2010), Stone was co-host of Miss USA 2010.
 Stone has also made appearances on The Ellen DeGeneres Show and The Oprah Winfrey Show.
 Stone appeared on a segment of Oprah's Ultimate Australian Adventure, a four-day television event that aired in January 2011.